janimattiellonen/website/README.md

 Simple blog engine
 ========================

-This is (currently very) simple bog engine for personal use.
+This is a (currently very) simple blog engine for personal use.